 As evidenced above, mandatory reporting is a complicated issue, and the impact of legislation in this area can be serious and far-reaching.
 New York State needs elder justice professionals and advocates – and professionals across disciplines and systems, and the public – to join in the conversation and contribute perspectives.

-Additionally, academics in New York State and elsewhere should pay keen attention to the opportunity New York State presents – as the one state left without a law mandating professionals to report – to study the contested elements of reporting.
+Additionally, academics in New York State and elsewhere should pay keen attention to the opportunity New York State presents – as the one of two states left without a law mandating professionals to report – to study the contested elements of reporting.
 Collectively with policy makers, there is potential for a great number of opportunities to bring expanded safety and dignity to older New Yorkers across the state.

 What do you think about mandatory reporting and the innovative ideas being discussed in NYS?
 Please join the conversation!